-Cranberry Mountain Trail is a 3.5 mile moderately trafficked loop trail located near Patterson, NY that features beautiful wild flowers and is good for all skill levels.
+Cranberry Mountain Trail is a 3.5 mile moderately trafficked loop trail located near Patterson, New York that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 I love this area - it's very quiet and secluded, and just beautiful.